 Book a Lunenburg tour:

-Where to eat: When it comes to seafood the east coast doesn’t mess around, so be sure to stop by The Old Fish Factory overlooking Lunenburg’s wharf.
+When it comes to seafood the east coast doesn’t mess around, so be sure to stop by The Old Fish Factory which overlooks the wharf and is one of the best places to eat in Lunenburg.
 The restaurant is housed in a former fish processing plant next to the Fisheries Museum of the Atlantic, and serves up local beers and wine alongside full lobster dinners and their famous fish ’n chips.

 In Mahone Bay, Jo-Ann’s Deli, Market and Bake Shop is the perfect place to prep for a picnic, and has been a cornerstone of the community for over 30 years.
 Grab a fresh dish from the deli like hearty lasagna or a lobster sandwich, then treat yourself by scooping up some fresh-baked cookies, muffins or even a delicious homemade pie.

-How to get there: The drive from Halifax to Lunenburg only takes about one hour along Highway 103, but it’s worth taking some detours to see famous Nova Scotia sites like Peggy’s Cove along the way.
+How to get there: The drive from Halifax to Lunenburg only takes about one hour along Highway 103, and it’s worth taking some detours to see famous Nova Scotia sites like Peggys Cove along the way.

 Top tip: En route to Mahone Bay, make a pit stop at Queensland Beach which is one of the most popular beaches on the South Shore.
 The sand is brilliantly white, and there are change rooms and washrooms on site.

 Places to stay in Lunenburg and Mahone Bay